erhurunp/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task Zero - Script to switch users
 Task One - Script that prints the current user
 Task Two - Script to print groups of current user
+Tast Three - Script that changes the ownership of a file